dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 one evaluation on validation and testing dataset every epoch, and record the parameters that give the hightest BLEU score on validation dataset.
 Before performing forward and backward, we first use `as_in_context` function to copy the mini-batch to GPU.
-The statement `with mx.autograd.record()` tell Gluon backend to compute the gradients for the part inside the block.
+The statement `with mx.autograd.record()` tells Gluon backend to compute the gradients for the part inside the block.

 ```python